Welcome back to this second of five blogs in my series on anger.

 Questions for Reflection

 1. How might these verses be true of you when you've been angry?
-“A quick-tempered person does foolish things."
-(Proverbs 14:17) “An angry man stirs up dissension; and a hot-tempered one commits many sins.”
-(Proverbs 29:22)
+“A quick-tempered person does foolish things" (Prov.
+14:17); “An angry person stirs up conflict, and a hot-tempered person commits many sins” (Prov.
+29:22).

 2. What can you put in place this week to help you remember to stop so you can cool down and pray when you become aware of anger rising up inside of you?